 Helicopter Unit "Henry 1"

 The helicopter is based at the Charles M. Schultz (Sonoma County Airport) in Santa Rosa and is available 24 hours a day, 7 days a week.
-It is typically staffed and on-duty 10 hours a day but crew members carry a pager the remaining 14 hours and will respond for emergency call-outs.
+It is typically staffed and on-duty 10 hours a day, but crew members remain available (on call) the following 14 hours and will respond for emergency call-outs.

-The helicopter unit responds to an average of 900 missions annually and performs more rescues than any other program in the country.
+The helicopter unit responds to an average of 1,000 missions annually and is one of the busiest rescue helicopter programs in the country.
 Because of its nationally recognized rescue skills, Henry-1 is occasionally requested for rescues and other emergencies outside of the county where no helicopter program with matching capabilities exists.

 Sgt.
 Ed Wilkinson, who in the 1960’s, occasionally used to fly his own helicopter on patrol, pioneered the sheriff’s helicopter program.
 His helicopter was destroyed in a 1964 accident near Jenner.
 He later flew a county-owned Bell 47 helicopter beginning in 1972 dubbed, “Angel-1” and performed many life-saving missions.
 Angel-1 crashed in 1977 while returning to the airport after searching for a lost child, killing Sgt.
 Wilkinson.